Facebook Pixel

 Bo Roberson won a silver medal as an Olympian in 1960 before going on to play in the NFL for six years.
 He is the only person to have an Ivy League degree, a Ph.D, an Olympic medal, and a career in the NFL.

 Bob Hayes is the only Olympian to have won both a gold medal and a Super Bowl.
-He won a gold medal in both his events at the 1964 Olympics.
-His final leg in the 4 x 100 is one of the most memorable moments in Olympics history.
+He won a gold medal in the 100-meter and 4×100-meter at the 1964 Olympics.
+His final leg in the 4×100 is one of the most memorable moments in Olympic history.

 Hayes was selected in the 1964 NFL Draft by the Dallas Cowboys.
-Playing as a split end, he was named first-team All-Pro twice, second-team All-Pro once, and earnered three Pro Bowl selections.
-Furthermore, Hayes led the NFL in receiving touchdowns in 1965 and 1966, won Super Bowl VI, and was inducted into the Cowboys’ Ring of Honor.
+Playing as a split end, he was named first-team All-Pro twice, second-team All-Pro once, and earned three Pro Bowl selections.
+Furthermore, Hayes led the NFL in receiving touchdowns in 1965 and 1966, and won Super Bowl VI.
+He was inducted into the Cowboys’ Ring of Honor.

 After winning the 200-meter gold in a world record time that would stand for 11 years, he and his training partner made headlines by raising their fists at the medal award ceremony.
 This was deemed a domestic political statement, and the IOC pressured to have them both removed from the games.
-His football career was short-lived, but his statement at the 1968 Olympics has stood the test of time as one of the most memorable Olympic moments.
+One year later, Smith signed with the Cincinnati Bengals even though he had never played football.
+His football career was short-lived; he played one season with the Bengals, catching one pass for 41 yards and separating his shoulder on the play.
+However, his statement at the 1968 Olympics has stood the test of time as one of the most memorable Olympic moments.

-When in high school, Michael Carter set an American national high school record of 81 feet, 3.5 inches in the 12-pound shot put.
+In high school, Carter set an American national high school record of 81 feet, 3.5 inches in the 12-pound shot put.
 He added more than nine feet to the previous record, and no one has come within two feet of his mark since.
 He was selected for the 1984 Olympics, where he won silver.

-As a fifth-round NFL pick by the 49ers, Carter played from 1984-1992.
+As a fifth-round pick by the San Francisco 49ers, Carter played from 1984-1992.
 During that time, he was selected to the Pro Bowl three times and was a three-time Super Bowl champion.
-Carter is the first Olympian to win an Olympic medal and win the Super Bowl ring in the same NFL season.
+Carter is the first Olympian to win an Olympic medal and Super Bowl ring in the same NFL season.

 Michael Bates, Seattle Seahawks | 1992 (Decathlon)